 We like getting park hopper tickets so we can hop back and forth between the two parks.
 Did you know that it costs less money to add park hopping to a 5-day ticket than it does to add to a 1-day ticket?
 It makes park hopping much more affordable if you are using it for a multi-day trip.
-One big thing to note is that park hopping is allowed only after 11 a.m. this spring.
+One big thing to note is that park hopping is allowed only after 11 a.m.
 You'll reserve your park to start your day and then may hop back and forth after 11 a.m.

-If you plan to visit some other theme parks such as LEGOLAND, Knott's Berry Farm or Universal Studios, a Los Angeles GoCard might be your best deal for those parks, but we also sell discount single-day and sometimes multi-day tickets to them as well.
+If you plan to visit some other theme parks such as LEGOLAND California, Knott's Berry Farm or Universal Studios, a Los Angeles GoCard might be your best deal for those parks, but we also sell discount single-day and sometimes multi-day tickets to them as well.